 Instagram, Oculus, WhatsApp and More: Here's How Things Panned Out for 5 Founders Who Sold to Facebook

-The past seven months have been some of the most tumultuous in Facebook’s 14-year history.
+The past eight months have been some of the most tumultuous in Facebook’s 14-year history.

 In March, the public learned of Facebook’s user data scandal and the now infamous Cambridge Analytica.
 The following month, CEO Mark Zuckerberg testified in a series of Congressional hearings.
 May marked reports that the FBI and Justice Department were investigating the social media giant, and weeks later, more alleged data-sharing partnerships came to light.
 In July, the company’s stock plummeted almost 20 percent after its quarterly earnings report, and an interview misstep by Zuckerberg -- when he mentioned that Facebook wouldn’t necessarily remove content from Holocaust deniers -- led to public outcry.
 By August, a score of prominent executives had left the company.